JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 The following list specifies the behavior of `setindex!` operations depending on argument types.

-In particular a description explicitly mentions if the assignment is *in-place*, or *replaces old vectors copying source*.
+In particular a description explicitly mentions if the assignment is *in-place*.

 `setindex!` on `DataFrame`:
 * `df[row, col] = v` -> set value of `col` in row `row` to `v` in-place;